software-architects/software-architects-website/content/blog/2014/02/25/ALM-Days-Unit-Testing-with-Stubs-Shims-and-MS-Fakes.md

     }
 }{% endhighlight %}<h2>Sample 2: Using Stubs</h2><p>
   <em>
     <a href="https://github.com/rstropek/Samples/blob/master/SudokuBoard/Samples.Sudoku/BoardStreamRepository.cs" target="_blank">BoardStreamRepository</a> </em> and <a href="https://github.com/rstropek/Samples/blob/master/SudokuBoard/Samples.Sudoku/IStreamManager.cs" target="_blank"><em>IStreamManager</em></a> are a perfect example for using an auto-generated <a href="http://msdn.microsoft.com/en-us/library/hh549174.aspx" target="_blank">Stub</a> to unit-test <em><a href="https://github.com/rstropek/Samples/blob/master/SudokuBoard/Samples.Sudoku/BoardStreamRepository.cs">BoardStreamRepository</a></em> on its own.
-Note how I use stubs in <em>SetupBoardStreamRepository</em> in the following code snippet:</p>{% highlight javascript %}namespace Samples.Sudoku.Test
+Note how I use stubs in <em>SetupBoardStreamRepository</em> in the following code snippet:</p>{% highlight c# %}namespace Samples.Sudoku.Test
 {
     using Microsoft.VisualStudio.TestTools.UnitTesting;
     using Samples.Sudoku.Fakes;